imlasky/imlasky.github.io/projects/_posts/2023-01-02-indie-comp-jobs.md

 I plan to built it using[Phoenix.](https://phoenixproject.org) It is, in part, a way to learn more about Elixir and Phoenix, but also to incorporate some little "hey, that's kinda cool" effects along the way that I know would be a pain in the ass otherwise.

-I'm taking inspiration from[Japan Dev](https://japan-dev.com) and[Remote \| OK](https://remoteok.com), borrowing a from each.
+I'm taking inspiration from[Japan Dev](https://japan-dev.com) and[Remote \| OK](https://remoteok.com), borrowing a bit from each.
 Namely, I like Remoteok's idea of first finding jobs to populate and become, essentially, a link aggregator initially to build the job-seeker side of the market.
 But I also like Japan Dev's idea of being paid _after_ the applicant gets the job, making it lower-stakes for the companies to post.

 As for monetization, I want to eventually rely solely on companies posting their jobs, and maybe some add-on services like visibility boosts.
 But I'm not worried about that right now.
 I just want people using it.